Reviewing Pacific Booker Minerals (PBMLF) and Its Peers

-Pacific Booker Minerals (OTCMKTS: PBMLF) is one of 101 publicly-traded companies in the “Metal mining” industry, but how does it weigh in compared to its rivals?
-We will compare Pacific Booker Minerals to related companies based on the strength of its earnings, risk, profitability, valuation, dividends, institutional ownership and analyst recommendations.
+Pacific Booker Minerals (OTCMKTS: PBMLF) is one of 101 public companies in the “Metal mining” industry, but how does it weigh in compared to its peers?
+We will compare Pacific Booker Minerals to related companies based on the strength of its valuation, institutional ownership, dividends, earnings, profitability, analyst recommendations and risk.

 Valuation and Earnings

-This table compares Pacific Booker Minerals and its rivals gross revenue, earnings per share (EPS) and valuation.
+This table compares Pacific Booker Minerals and its peers top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue